Established in 2008 by David and Serenella Ciclitira and

 The inaugural START art fair was held at the Saatchi Gallery in London from 26 to 29 June 2014.
 START art fair presented by Prudential is dedicated to supporting international galleries that are less than eight years old from both the world’s most exciting emerging markets, and established artistic centres.
 The first edition saw more than 11,000 visitors over 5 days and brought together exhibitors from the world’s most exciting emerging markets alongside young, cutting-edge galleries from Asia, Europe, UK and USA.

 START is a platform that shines a spotlight on emerging artists and new art scenes.
 Organized by Parallel Contemporary Art and Saatchi Gallery, START takes place across all three floors of Saatchi Gallery and aims to enable collectors, curators, and the greater public to discover new artistic talent.
-The second edition of the fair ran from 10-13 September 2015, and the third edition returns on 15 to 18 September 2016.
-Applications for START 2016 are open.
-Visit http://startartfair.com/galleries/application-form to find out more or contact Michelle Uribe at firstname.lastname@example.org.
+The fourth edition of the fair will be staged from 14-17 September 2017.

 Malaysian Eye was a showcase of Malaysian contemporary art presenting over 50 works by 21 emerging artists from the country.
 The exhibition was held at MAP@Publika Mall from 29 March to 30 April 2014.
 Some of the works went on to be featured at START, a contemporary art fair held at the Saatchi Gallery, London from 26 to 29 June 2014.